 What variables are included in the dataset?

-The public dataset includes the following variables: Initial case report date to CDC,
+The public dataset includes the following variables: Initial case report date to CDC, Date of first

-Date of first positive specimen collection, Symptom onset date, if symptomatic,
+positive specimen collection, Symptom onset date, if symptomatic, Case status, Sex, Age group (0-9,

-Case status, Sex, Age group (0-9, 10-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70-79, 80+ years),
+10-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70-79, 80+ years), Race and ethnicity (combined),

-Race and ethnicity (combined), Hospitalization status, ICU admission status, Death status and
+Hospitalization status, ICU admission status, Death status and Presence of underlying comorbidity or

-County of residence, County FIPS code, Healthcare worker status,
+the following variables: State of residence, County of residence, County FIPS code, Healthcare worker

-Abnormal chest x-ray (CXR) present, Mechanical ventilation (MV)/intubation status and
+(CXR) present, Mechanical ventilation (MV)/intubation status and Presence of each of the following

-Presence of each of the following symptoms: fever, subjective fever, chills, myalgia, rhinorrhea,
+symptoms: fever, subjective fever, chills, myalgia, rhinorrhea, sore throat, cough, shortness of

-sore throat, cough, shortness of breath, nausea/vomiting, headache, abdominal pain, diarrhea.
+breath, nausea/vomiting, headache, abdominal pain, diarrhea.

 Oxford COVID-19 Government Response Tracker (OxCGRT)